hvj78/scan2epub/README.md

 - Python 3.8 or higher
 - Azure AI account with access to:
-  - Azure AI Content Understanding service
+  - Azure AI Document Intelligence (for OCR)
-  - Azure OpenAI/GPT service
+  - Azure OpenAI/GPT service (for cleanup)
 - Required Python packages (see `requirements.txt`)

 ## Installation